pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 > [^1]: Please fill out a pre-submission inquiry before submitting a data visualization package.

-- **For all submissions**, explain how the and why the package falls under the categories you indicated above.
+- **For all submissions**, explain how and why the package falls under the categories you indicated above.
 In your explanation, please address the following points (briefly, 1-2 sentences for each):

   - Who is the target audience and what are scientific applications of this package?